bzhanglab/DeepRescore2/README.md

 |---|---|---SpectraN.raw
 |---|---features_matrix.txt
 ```
-- **Database** include the database sequence used for database searching.
 - **MGF** includes the MS/MS spectra (MGF format).
 - **RAW** includes the MS/MS spectra (RAW format).
 - **features_matrix.txt** is the path to the feature matrix which contains all the necessary features as follows: